 Which shutter speed we choose can have a huge effect on the story we tell.

-But we are not limited to just shutter speed, every single choice from capture to composition and right through processing has a profound effect on the mood and story of our photos, next time you are out shooting ask yourself as you make each decision does this help to tell the story I am trying to tell?
+We are not limited to just shutter speed as every single choice from capture to composition and right through processing has a profound effect on the mood and story of our photos.
+Next time you are out shooting ask yourself as you make each decision – does this help portray the story I am trying to tell?

 Below is one of my emotionally deeper photos.
 I wonder if you can feel a little hint of what I was trying to say?